hugorodro/timelife/tsGqlBackend/backend.md

 * cd tsGqlBackedn
 * yarn

-3. Continually compile the javascript bundle
+3. Open a new terminal and continually compile the javascript bundle
+* cd tsGqlBackedn
 * yarn watch

-4. Run the javascript bundle
+4. Open a new terminal and run the javascript bundle
+* cd tsGqlBackedn
 * yarn dev